Institutional License: When We Trust What Authority Does, Not What it Says

 But a different kind of heuristic has become visible in the current crisis.
 We might call it institutional license.
 It says: if an organization in authority is allowing you to do something, it must be okay.

-Trust: retailers are seen as authority figures who know what they are doing
+Trust: retailers are seen as authority figures who know what they are doing.

-Lack of knowledge and confidence: consumers are unsure how big an impact their own choices make, or how bad it really is to throw away another piece of plastic
+Lack of knowledge and confidence: consumers are unsure how big an impact their own choices make, or how bad it really is to throw away another piece of plastic.

-A failure of coordination: individual consumers might want to use less plastic but they know it won't make a difference unless everyone else stops too
+A failure of coordination: individual consumers might want to use less plastic but they know it won't make a difference unless everyone else stops too.

-This is why, when people hear Boris Johnson say we should stop going to the pub or the theatre, but he doesn't close them down, they don't pay attention.
+Consumers effectively outsource a part of their moral judgment to the institutions they interact with.
+This is why when people hear Boris Johnson say we should stop going to the pub or the theater, but he doesn't close them down, they don't pay attention.

 This creates an additional layer of responsibility for the government.
 People will pay attention to what you do, not what you say.
 If you allow them to keep going out, a lot of them will.
 If that is a decision consciously taken in knowledge of the political risks, fair enough.
 If not, it will not be good enough in a month's time to blame the pub-goers for being irresponsible.
 They were only doing what you (implicitly) told them to.